torhve/blag/raspberry-pi-davis-vue-weather-station-with-custom-frontend.md

 ###### The Raspberry PI connected to a wireless repeater, a web camera and the weather station console
 ![The weather station console and raspberry pi](http://hveem.no/weatherconsole.jpg)

-You can visit the weather site at [yr.hveem.no](http://yr.hveem.no/)
+You can visit my own weather site at [yr.hveem.no](http://yr.hveem.no/)